WXYT (AM)

 WXYT (1270 kHz) is a commercial AM radio station licensed to Detroit, Michigan.
 It airs a betting-oriented sports radio format known as "The Bet Detroit".
-Most programming comes from the BetMGM Network and Infinity Sports Network.
+Most programming comes from the BetMGM Network and Westwood One Sports.
 During College football season, WXYT airs live play-by-play from the Central Michigan University Chippewas football team.
 Owned by Audacy, Inc., the station serves Metro Detroit and much of Southeast Michigan.
 The studios and offices are on American Drive off 11 Mile Road in Southfield.

 WXYT is a Class B station.
 Despite being on a regional channel, it is powered at 50,000 watts, the maximum for commercial AM stations.
 To protect other stations on 1270 AM, it uses a directional antenna with a nine-tower array.
 The transmitter is off Telegraph Road (U.S. Route 24) in Ash Township.
 WXYT is licensed for HD Radio broadcasting.
 WXYT is relayed over the third digital subchannel of co-owned 97.1 WXYT-FM.

 History

 WGHP

-The station was first licensed on June 3, 1925 as WGHP at 110 Rowena Street in Detroit, named after its owner, George Harrison Phelps, an adverting agency owner.
+The station was first licensed on June 3, 1925, as WGHP at 110 Rowena Street in Detroit.
+The call sign was derived from its owner, George Harrison Phelps, an advertising agency owner.
 It moved to Mt.
 Clemens in 1927, and moved again to Fraser in 1928.
 The station was powered at 500 watts.